 Focal Therapy and Interventional Urology

-Our interventional urology program, led by Ardeshir R. Rastinehad, DO, uses a team approach and incorporate the latest imaging technological advances and equipment.
-Our interventional urology team includes interventional radiologists Aaron Fischman, MD, and Gajan Sivananthan, MD.
+Our interventional urology program, led by Ardeshir R. Rastinehad, DO uses a team approach and incorporate the latest imaging technological advances and equipment.
+Our team also includes interventional radiologist, Aaron Fischman, MD.
 Our team approach helps us develop new therapies and move them as efficiently as possible from the research bench to clinical practice.

 Interventional urology provides care for many urologic conditions in the most minimally invasive fashion possible.
 New approaches include state-of-the-art prostate cancer screening technologies, focal therapies for prostate cancer, minimally invasive kidney cancer treatments, embolization for benign prostate hyperplasia (BPH), and non-surgical approaches to treat varicoceles and erectile dysfunction.